-- Within a few minutes of the needles being taken out, your procedure will be complete and you’ll be free to go home.
+- Within a few minutes of the needles being taken out, your procedure will be complete and you’ll be free to go home or back to work.

 Many people choose a thread lift for facial areas that “sag” or look less tight over time.
 These areas include:

 Thread lifts are also used to lift and tighten breasts, especially after pregnancy and weight loss.